Mr. Victor Skloff

-This is in response to a request submitted on your behalf by Willson International Ltd. for an advance ruling on the tariff classification of Melanie’s Medleys – Chocolate, Coconut & Artisan Grain Blend.
+This is in response to a request submitted on your behalf by Willson International Ltd. for an advance ruling on the tariff classification of Melanie’s Medleys – Cinnamon, Walnut & Artisan Grain Blend.
 You produce and export this product.

 This ready to eat product can be served hot or cold as the main dish for breakfast or as a snack or side dish.
-It is comprised of the following: quinoa, farro, barley, coconut milk, coconut chips, chocolate chip, almonds, brown sugar and other minor ingredients.
+It is comprised of the following: freekeh, barley, cranberries, black raisins, walnuts, maple syrup, water and other minor ingredients.
 During production, the dry grains are cooked in boiling water to swell until they are al dente and then chilled.
 The product, requiring refrigeration below 40 degrees F, is available in 5lb. containers (bulk) for food service or in 6 oz. retail cups.

 Analysis and Justification

-Your representative has suggested classification under 1806.90.90.99 of the Customs Tariff as chocolate and other food preparations containing cocoa.
+Your representative has suggested classification under 2008.97.90.00 of the Customs Tariff as a mixture of fruit, nuts and other edible parts of plants, not elsewhere specified or included.
 However, the General Explanatory Note to Chapter 19 reads: